Raak Suomi Pendant Lamps

 Electricity: 1 bulb E27, 1 x 100 watt maximum, 110/220 volt.

-Any type of light bulb can be used, but preferably a white/opaque or frosted one.
+Any type of light bulb can be used, but preferably a white, opaque or frosted one.
+Clear bulbs create stripes on the glass and therefor also on the walls.

 Period: 1950s, 1960s – Mid-Century Modern.